Host and guests

-In Wasm, the instance of a module is generally regarded as the guest, and the surrounding runtime environment is usually called the host.
+In Wasm, the instance of a module is generally regarded as the guest, and the surrounding runtime environment is called the host.

-For example, an application using Chicory as a library would be the host to a Wasm module you have instantiated.
+For example, an application using Chicory as a library would be the host to a Wasm module guest you have instantiated.

-In previous section, we saw that Wasm modules may export functions, so that they can be externally invoked.
+Wasm modules may export functions, so that they can be externally invoked.
 But Wasm modules may also import functions.
 These imports have to be resolved at the time when a module is instantiated; in other words, when a module is instantiated, the runtime has to provide references for all the imports that a module declares.

 The import/export mechanism is the way through which Wasm interacts with the outside world: without imports, a Wasm module is "pure compute", that is, it cannot perform any kind of I/O, nor can it interact with other modules.